turingschool/front-end-curriculum/lessons/module-4/react-native-with-expo.md

 * Understand the differences between React and React Native
 * Know how to bootstrap a React Native application using Expo
-* Understand how to use an iOS simulator
+* Understand how to preview your application in the Expo app
 * Understand the different native components and how to style them
 * Know how to debug React Native with warnings, errors, and Chrome debugger
 * Be familiar with when to use the different React lifecycle methods for mobile development